Jairam Ramesh urges RBI, SEBI to probe allegations against Adani Group

 Also Read | Supreme Court to hear plea seeking probe into Adani Group on February 17

-"Apart from the potential violation of several Indian laws, this goes against everything that the Securities and Exchange Board of India (SBI) stands for.
-We urge you to investigate all potential violations and to ensure complete transparency about who is investing in Adani Group companies," Ramesh said.

-"Given the Adani Group's size and political connections, it is incumbent that such investigations are seen as fair and complete, with no favour shown to the influential business group," the Congress general secretary stressed.
+Releasing the letters, he tweeted, he hoped that a "full-fledged independent investigation will be carried out on the numerous allegations against the PM- blessed Adani Group".

+Ramesh told Buch that he expects the SEBI to ensure full transparency in who is investing in Adani Group, which is accused of "brazen stock manipulation and accounting fraud via a vast labyrinth of offshore shell entities".

-Any failure to do so will cast a shadow on Indian corporate governance and on India's financial regulators, and could affect our ability to raise funds globally, he argued.
+He said “any failure” to conduct a "free and complete" probe with "no favour shown" will cast a shadow on Indian corporate governance and on India's financial regulators that could affect the ability to raise funds globally.

-In his letter, Ramesh asked why financial institutions of national importance such as the Life Insurance Corporation of India (IIC) and the State Bank of India (SBI) have "heavily bought" Adani Group equity when most private funds have been severely underweight because of concerns over corporate governance and indebtedness.
+Ramesh highlighted that the LIC and SBI have "heavily bought" Adani Group equity when most private funds have been severely underweight because of concerns over corporate governance and indebtedness.

 "LIC, which 30 crore Indians trust with their life savings, has lost thousands of crores in Adani Group stock in recent days.
 Should we not ensure that such public sector financial institutions are more conservative in their investments than their private sector counterparts and free from pressure from above?"
 Ramesh said.

-The inclusion of Adani Enterprises in the widely used National Stock Exchange Nifty 50 index in September 2022 occurred despite the firm's weak fundamentals, an excessive price-to-earnings ratio and a tiny free float, he alleged.

-He further claimed that adding Adani Enterprises compelled supposedly conservative Nifty index funds to make significant purchases of this risky stock, including the Employees Provident Fund Organisation, India's largest pension fund.
+Questioning the inclusion of Adani Group in National Stock Exchange's Nifty 50 index in last September despite the firm's "weak fundamentals", an "excessive" price to earnings ratio and a tiny free float, Ramesh said adding the conglomerate supposedly compelled the conservative Nifty index funds to "make significant purchases of this risky stock, including EPFO, India's largest pension fund".

-"In recent days, global stock indices have suspended Adani Group companies while the matter is investigated, but the NSE has failed to take any similar action to protect investors," Ramesh said.

-Is it not SEBI's responsibility to ensure that index investors are protected from investing in questionable firms, he asked.
+"In recent days global stock indices have suspended Adani Group companies while the matter is investigated, but the NSE has failed to take any similar action to protect investors.
+Is it not SEBI's responsibility to ensure that index investors are protected from investing in questionable firms?" he said.

-"We urge SEBI to play its role as the steward of India's financial markets on behalf of the crores of Indians who have faith in the fairness of India's financial markets," the Congress leader said.
+In his letter to Das, he said the RBI should ensure that "excessive debt exposure" by the Adani Group – currently and in the future – does not destabilise India's banking system.

+"The Adani Group has been described as 'deeply over-leveraged' - if the Adani Group has artificially inflated the value of its stock through manipulation by offshore shell companies and raised funds by pledging those overvalued shares, the recent sell off in stock prices is creating vulnerabilities for the Adani Group to find financing, and by implication for India's banking system," he said.

 Check out DH's latest videos